 Moving your Solana to a non-custodial wallet

-- Utility.
-If you plan to use your Solana for transactions, daily spending or decentralized finance (DeFi), then storing it in a wallet rather than an exchange will be more convenient.
+Utility.
+If you plan to use your Solana for transactions, daily spending or decentralised finance (DeFi), then storing it in a wallet rather than an exchange will be more convenient.

-- DeFi.
-When you hold the private keys to your SOL and other tokens on the Solana network, you can partake in the world of decentralized finance (DeFi) on Solana.
-For example, you can stake assets or yield farm with your assets via decentralized apps (dapps) such as Raydium.
+DeFi.
+When you hold the private keys to your SOL and other tokens on the Solana network, you can partake in the world of decentralised finance (DeFi) on Solana.
+For example, you can stake assets or yield farm with your assets via decentralised apps (dapps) such as Raydium.

-If you want to buy Solana, start by comparing a range of crypto brokers and exchanges available in the Philippines.
+If you want to buy Solana, start by comparing a range of crypto brokers and exchanges available in the UK.
 Look at their features, fees, security and overall reputation to decide which platform is the right fit for you.
-Consider an exchange registered with the BSP for added peace of mind.
+Consider an exchange registered with the FCA for added peace of mind.

 Remember that owning and using Solana is not without its risks.
 Carefully consider investing in SOL as part of a wider strategy, and talk to a financial advisor if you have any questions.

 Once you've bought some SOL, think about what your short and long-term goals are.
 This will help you decide whether to keep it on an exchange, or move it to your own wallet.